d2soft/NimbbLibrary-iOS/README.md

 To use the Nimbb Library for iOS, first [create](http://nimbb.com/Account/Create.aspx) your Nimbb account.
 A Silver (or higher) plan is required to be able to record or playback videos from iOS.
 [Contact](http://nimbb.com/Help/) us to get a trial period.

+You also need to add an "iOS application" entry in your Nimbb's [Developer Settings](http://nimbb.com/User/Dev/Settings.aspx).
+Specify the "Bundle ID" of your Xcode project.

 ##How to install it